drex33/azure-docs.ko-kr/articles/cognitive-services/Speech-Service/how-to-track-speech-sdk-memory-usage.md

 Runtime error: The maximum object count of 500 has been exceeded.
 The threshold can be adjusted by setting the SPEECH-ObjectCountErrorThreshold property on the SpeechConfig object.
 See https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-object-tracking-speech-sdk for more detailed information.
-Handle table dump by ojbect type: class Microsoft::CognitiveServices::Speech::Impl::ISpxRecognitionResult 0 class Microsoft::CognitiveServices::Speech::Impl::ISpxRecognizer 0
+Handle table dump by object type: class Microsoft::CognitiveServices::Speech::Impl::ISpxRecognitionResult 0 class Microsoft::CognitiveServices::Speech::Impl::ISpxRecognizer 0
 class Microsoft::CognitiveServices::Speech::Impl::ISpxAudioConfig 0